shriharry/ArtForEveryone/readme.md

 # Trade offs
 - Missing feature - User can share the URL with whoever they want.
 (Just realized that I have missed this point; but it's definitely possible and can be worked.)
-- Missing Unit tests (I would like to have unit tests to ensure that there is good amount of good coverage.)
+- Missing Unit tests (I would like to have unit tests to ensure that there is good amount of code coverage.)
 - More features (Record Drawing, More brushes) are missing.
+- Pagination is missing in drawing list.
-- Could have been better in mobiles.
+- Could have been better in responsive/mobiles.

 # Usage